 At first, the process of obtaining special education services for your child can seem complicated and confusing.
 Every parent feels a little overwhelmed.
 Don’t worry—we’ll help you understand the process and point you to other helpful information and resources.
 As always, connecting with other parents who have been through it is a great source of advice and support.
 Remember, if they got through it, so can you.

-If your child is between the ages of three- to five-years-old, and you suspect he needs special education services, your first step will be to contact your school district and request an evaluation.
+If your child is between the ages of three- to five-years-old, and you suspect he needs special education services, your first step will be to contact your school district and request an evaluation in writing.
 When you request that your child be evaluated for special education this is called a referral.

 The Individuals with Disabilities Education Act (IDEA) requires local public school districts to “identify, locate, and evaluate every child who may have a disability requiring special education services.”
 This is called “Child Find.”
 When calling the district you should ask for the person responsible for “Child Find” and tell them you are interested in a special education evaluation for your child.
 The Child Find coordinator will answer your questions and tell you which school to make your referral to.